pancholinaman07/OCR-app/README.md

 ### `GET /record/delete/:recordId`

-Deletes the record from database if recordId exists.
+Deletes the record from the database if the recordId exists.

 ## History Page